Minnesota police shoot, kill man after traffic stop incident

 BROOKLYN CENTER, MInn.
-(AP) - The family of a 20-year-old Minnesota man told a crowd that he was shot by police Sunday before getting back into his car and driving to Brooklyn Center, where he crashed the vehicle.
+(AP) - The family of a 20-year-old Minnesota man told a crowd that he was shot by police Sunday before getting back into his car and driving away, then crashing the vehicle several blocks away.
 The family of Daunte Wright said he was later pronounced dead.

 Officials from the Minnesota Bureau of Criminal Apprehension said the agency was on the scene of a shooting involving a police officer in Brooklyn Center on Sunday afternoon.
-Meanwhile, the Wright’s demanded answers from police.
+Meanwhile, the Wrights demanded answers from police.

 The incident happened with Minneapolis already on edge and midway through the trial of the first of four police officers in George Floyd’s death.
 Brooklyn Center is a city with a population of about 30,000 people located on the northwest border of Minneapolis.